pmetzger/simh-docs/docs/ka10_doc.md

 |----------------|---------------------------------------------|
 | `SET DT MPX=#` | For ITS set the MPX interrupt to channel \# |

-Each individual tape drive support several options: DT used as an example.
+Each individual tape drive supports several options: `DT` is used as an example.

 |                       |                                                  |
 |-----------------------|--------------------------------------------------|